Arastais/GlobalObjectiveSystemGS/README.txt

 - First to 20M: Have 20M in your bank within 30 years.
 Best with less players (less than 4)

 Intended Mechanics:
+- You are allowed to change the GS parameters while in a game, but they won't take affect in exising games, only new ones.
+You are allowed to change them so that you can modify and intiliaze the game script in existing scenarios (.scn files).
+This means that once you start a new game with the script, the parameters for that specific game and associated saves will not have any effect.
 - If a company fails or achieves victory (by compelting the objective) they are "taken out" of the competition: their progress will no longer be tracked and they will not be considered when determining the top performace rated player
 - All progress (except for amount of money in the bank) is updated quartlerly; This is because OpenTTD only tracks those on a quarterly basis
 - The script updates everything else approximately every 5 in-game days